seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 The next thing to know about modern OpenGL is that these days it does very little legwork for you other than allowing you to run a program on the GPU.
 You will have to write the GPU shader programs that do everything from transforming your own application data into screen-space coordinates, to calculating the exact colour of every pixel on the screen incorporating lighting and shading algorithms that you implement yourself (fortunately linear algebra makes this stuff a lot simpler than it sounds!)
 So OpenGL will not do any inherently 3D stuff for you - most OpenGL commands and types are capable of describing 3D positions, directions and transformations but you have to do the grunt work yourself.

 The third immediate concern - _OpenGL does not work out of the box_!
 An annoying truth is that OpenGL realistically requires supporting libraries in order to function, most importantly to create a context within which the rendering operations can work.
-At the least you'll probably be incorporating at least three libraries - one to generate a GL context into which you render, a matrix and linear algebra library, and an extension loader for when you need a little more functionality than your platform provides.
+It is very common to incorporating at least three libraries - one to generate a GL context into which you render, a matrix and vector manipulation library, and an extension loader for when you need a little more functionality than your platform provides.

 {% pullquote left %}
 So why would you even consider it?!
 Why would you write a series of articles on a technology that scares you so much?
 The reason it has kept its relevance is because {"OpenGL is the only low-level graphics API supported on pretty much all platforms you'd want to render graphics on."} Because it is so very widely adopted it is still the defacto standard for developers wanting a powerful low-level intrinsics that work on multiple platforms.